louiskwt/teach-myself-cs/docs/6.100/lecture1.md

 ## Basic Primitives

-Turning showed that you can compute anything with only 6 primitives: left, right, print, scan, erase, no op
+Turing showed that you can compute anything with only 6 primitives: left, right, print, scan, erase, no op

+Church-Turing Thesis: if a functoin is computable, a Turing Machine can be programmed to compute it

+The if in Church-Turin thesis is important because not all function is computable.

+E.g.

+- halting problem

+it is impossible to write a program that given an arbitrary program, call it P, prints true if and only if it runs forever

+Turing Completeness: A programming language is Turing complete if it can be used to simulatre a universal Turing machine.
+(Most modern programming langauges are)

 Real programming languages have more convenient set of primitives and ways to combine primitives to create new primitives